venkyg88/AndroidTesting/README.md

 ####Calabash#

 Calabash is a functional testing framework that can be used for both iOS and Android functional testing.
 On paper it must be one of the easiest frameworks to use and even non-developers should be able to create functional tests using it.
-In a future blog post you will figure out why we find that this is not completely true.
+Will talk more on this in the prescription document.

 To get you interested in the ease of Calabash though this is a little example of how a functional test could look like: